learn-co-curriculum/sql-database-basics/README.md

 ## Objectives

-1. Understand database structure.
+1. Describe how relational databases store data in tables composed of columns and rows.
+2. Use lower case and snake_case conventions for column names.
+3. Use the `CREATE TABLE` command to create a new table and include the `id INTEGER PRIMARY KEY`.
-2. Learn about the different types of data you can store in a database and how.
+4. Identify the different types of data you can store in a database.
-3. Learn how to create, alter and delete database tables.
+5. Use the `.help` command to get a complete list of SQL commands.
+6. Use the `.schema` command to look at the structure of a database.
+7. Use the `ALTER TABLE` command to add columns to a table.
+8. Use the `DROP TABLE` command to delete a table.
+9. Write SQL in a text editor.

 ## Database Structure